runwayml/learn/docs/tutorials/tutorial_style_transfer.md

 # Tutorial: Style Transfer

-In this tutorial, we will the ["A Style-Aware Content Loss for Real-time HD Style Transfer"](https://arxiv.org/pdf/1807.10201.pdf) model to transfer the particular style of a painter to any image we want.
+In this tutorial, we will use the ["A Style-Aware Content Loss for Real-time HD Style Transfer"](https://arxiv.org/pdf/1807.10201.pdf) model to transfer the particular style of a painter to any image we want.
 This model is able to capture the more subtle style and nature of an artist by training on multiple paintings rather than a single one.

 ### Requirements